michaelcoburn/pmm-custom-queries-2/README.md

 # pmm-custom-queries
 Code examples that work for PMM's Custom Queries functionality

-PMM supports execution of SELECT queries against MySQL (and derivatives - Percona Server for MySQL, MariaDB, Amazon RDS MySQL & Aurora MySQL) and PostgreSQL (including Amazon RDS PostgreSQL & Aurora PostreSQL)
+PMM supports execution of SELECT queries against MySQL (and derivatives - Percona Server for MySQL, MariaDB, Amazon RDS MySQL & Aurora MySQL) and PostgreSQL (including Amazon RDS PostgreSQL & Aurora PostreSQL).
+You can also run shell scripts that output metric series.

 Requirements:
 * PMM Server version 1.15 or newer
-* mysql:metrics defined
+* A working mysql service to use queries-mysqld.yml
+* A working pmm-admin config to use the textfile collector scripts

 How to Use
 ==========
-Add the snippet to /usr/local/percona/pmm-client/queries-mysqld.yml
+Add the queries-mysqld.yml snippet to the appropriate resolution directory, for example:

-That's it!
-PMM automatically sources that file every scrape interval which is currently the Low Resolution (LR) bucket which defaults to 60s.
+/usr/local/percona/pmm2/collectors/custom-queries/mysql/high-resolution/

+For scripts, you can put them in /etc/cron.d or set them up on your own schedule.
+They will then write out to resolution directory, for example:

+/usr/local/percona/pmm2/collectors/textfile-collector/high-resolution